 - Social media is public.
 Do not fear but do be careful- Social media is public so anything you post can be seen by the Internet.
 That is nothing new but a wonderful reminder that anything you post should be done intelligently.
 There is no room to be combative with customers.
 As David Vaughan so eloquently worded it, “Don’t feed the trolls!”
 Your social media strategy should also enable your company to respond quickly and intelligently to all posts from customers.

 For a more in depth summary, Blair Pleasant also wrote a wonderful summary of our session entitled “What Every Executive Needs To Know About Social Media.”

 Finally, one of the best things about social media is the ability to connect with others and I would be remiss if I failed to mention some of the wonderful people I connected with.
-Thank you to Blair Pleasant, Peter Radizeski, Garrett Smith, David Vaughan, Lance Fried and Ilan Dar for making this a fantastic experience and truly helping me understand the “why” behind social media.
+Thank you to Blair Pleasant, Peter Radizeski, Garrett Smith, David Vaughan, Lance Fried y Ilan Dar for making this a fantastic experience and truly helping me understand the “why” behind social media.